tanteckfang/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit behaves at each step.

 Step 1.
-An existing user launches the application and the second person listed in his address book is John, and one of the courses he has is `MA2001`.
+An existing user launches the application and the second person listed in NUSCoursemates is John, and one of the courses he has is `MA2001`.

 Step 2.
-The user executes `edit 2 c/MA2001-MA1521` command to edit the second person's MA2001 course to MA1521 in the address book.
+The user executes `edit 2 c/MA2001-MA1521` command to edit the second person's MA2001 course to MA1521 in NUSCoursemates.
 The `edit` command calls `LogicManager#execute()`.
 An `EditCommandParser` object is then created, and `EditCommandParser#parse` method is called on the object. `EditCommandParser#parse` makes sense of the arguments supplied by the user, where the types of arguments are distinguished by their prefixes.

 Step 3. `ParserUtil#parseCourseChanges(courseChanges)` is called, which parses the list of course changes supplied for the second person.
 This method checks that the course changes are supplied in the correct format, and if so,